The Pros and Cons of Sheep’s Wool Insulation

 Spray foam insulation forms a good seal and is very effective, but is more difficult to install than sheep’s wool insulation.

-Sheep’s wool is a much safer insulation option than spray foam.
-Since sheep’s wool is a natural material, you can safely install it without wearing protective gear, whereas spray foam installation requires full respiratory protection.
+• Sheep’s wool is a much safer insulation option than spray foam.
+Since sheep’s wool is a natural material, you can safely install it without wearing protective gear (such as gloves), whereas spray foam installation requires full respiratory protection.

 Why Is Wool Not Used for Insulation?